brencoder/study-aws-saa-c03/ch02_compute/ch02_compute.md

 Drawbacks:
 * You can't sell a Savings Plan, whereas you could sell a Standard Reserved Instance.
 * You can't cancel a Savings Plan.
+* Savings Plans do not provide a capacity reservation.
+You can however reserve capacity with On Demand Capacity Reservations and pay lower prices on them with Savings Plans.

 Jeff Barr's [AWS News Blog - New - Savings Plans for AWS Compute Services](https://aws.amazon.com/blogs/aws/new-savings-plans-for-aws-compute-services/) provides more details about Savings Plans.

+Although zonal Reserved Instances provide capacity reservations, Savings Plans do not.

 #### On-Demand Capacity Reservations

 Sometimes you might need a guarantee that AWS will always have more capacity for more On-Demand Instances.
-AWS doesn't provide that guarantee unless you buy an [On-Demand Capacity Reservation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) (ODCR), also called just a *Capacity Reservation*, or a Zonal Reserved Instance.
+AWS doesn't provide that guarantee unless you buy either:
+* An [On-Demand Capacity Reservation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) (ODCR), also called just a *Capacity Reservation*, or:
+* A zonal Reserved Instance.

 You pay the equivalent On-Demand rate whether you use the On-Demand Capacity Reservation or not.